fhiso/basic-concepts/patterns.md

 ---
 title: The Pattern Datatype
+date: 15 March 2018
+numbersections: true
 ...
 # The Pattern Datatype

-{.ednote ...} This is a **first public draft** of a standard covering basic concepts that are expected to be used in multiple FHISO standards.
+{.ednote ...} This is a **first public draft** of a standard defining a regular expression dialect for use in FHISO standards.
 This document is not endorsed by the FHISO membership, and may be updated, replaced or obsoleted by other documents at any time.
 {/}